 Stand Up, Kids: Why Sitting Down Is Bad for Your Child’s Health

 Unfortunately, many children spend a lot of time sitting due to long school hours, watching television, and spending time on social media.
-So, how do we stand up kids?
+So, how do we get sitting kids to stand up?

 How Sitting Down Can Be Harming Your Kids